Ed Sheeran wins Shape of You copyright case

 Shape of You was the UK's best-selling song of 2017 in the UK and is Spotify's most-streamed ever.

+After studying the musical elements, he said there were "differences between the relevant parts" of the songs, which "provide compelling evidence that the 'Oh I' phrase" in Sheeran's song "originated from sources other than Oh Why".

+He added that there was only a "speculative foundation" for the defence's case that Sheeran had head Chokri's song before writing Shape of You.
+"I find, as a matter of fact, that he had not heard it," he said.

-It was co-written with Sheeran's collaborators, Snow Patrol's John McDaid and producer Steven McCutcheon, who also denied allegations of copying.
+Sheeran wrote his chart-topping track with two collaborators, Snow Patrol's John McDaid and producer Steven McCutcheon, who also denied having previously heard Oh Why.

 Legal proceedings were launched in 2018 and resulted in an 11-day trial in London last month.